Aduzja/Aduzja/README.md

-<h1 align="center">Hi, I'm Adrianna 👩‍💻 Passionate Flutter Developer from Poland 🚀</h1>
+<h1 align="center">Hi, I'm Adrianna 👩‍💻 Flutter & Frontend Developer from Poland 🚀</h1>
-<h3 align="center">I am deeply passionate about crafting robust and efficient mobile applications using the power of Flutter and Dart programming language.
-My journey in the world of software development is fueled by the thrill of problem-solving and the art of turning innovative ideas into functional, user-friendly apps.</h3>
+<h3 align="center">I am a passionate developer who started my programming journey in October 2021.
+I specialize in building mobile applications with Flutter and am currently expanding my skills in frontend technologies such as HTML, CSS, JavaScript, React, Next.js, and Tailwind CSS.</h3>

-- 🔭 I’m currently working on **some commercial apps**
+- 🔭 I’m currently learning **modern frontend technologies** while developing a new **portfolio website**

-- 👨‍💻 All of my projects are available at my github account
+- 👨‍💻 Some of my **commercial projects** were developed on **GitLab** and are not publicly available

-- 📝 I write articles on Instagram @aduzja.dev
+- 📱 I have **published applications on Google Play**

-- 💬 Ask me about **flutter, dart, react js**
+- 💡 I have experience working with **Flutter, Dart, Firebase, Hive, BloC, Dio, and Clean Architecture**
+- 🚀 Currently improving my knowledge in **React, Next.js, Tailwind CSS, and TypeScript**
+- 🎨 As a **graphic designer**, I have been working for years creating designs for print and branding projects

-- 📫 How to reach me **adrianna.gerek@gmail.com**
+- 📫 How to reach me: **adrianna.gerek@gmail.com**

-- ⚡ Fun fact **programmer and graphic designer**

 <h3 align="left">Connect with me:</h3>
 <p align="left">